slotThe/slotThe.github.io/posts/whitney-k.md

 The main function starts off with checking whether an argument was supplied; if not, we're in REPL mode, so print the startup banner.
-It's a bit unfortunate that REPL mode requires `r` to be `0`, but I guess it is what it is.\
+It's a bit unfortunate that REPL mode requires `r` to be `0`, but I guess it is what it is.

-&emsp;After that, it's off to the races.
-If we're in REPL mode, we print a single space, so that the input is indented, and try to read the next line; if there's any error, abort and clean up (notice the comma operator again).\
+After that, it's off to the races.
+If we're in REPL mode, we print a single space, so that the input is indented, and try to read the next line; if there's any error, abort and clean up (notice the comma operator again).

-&emsp;Once the loop starts, there are some meta characters that one can insert to get some more information about the session.[^4] The numbers sort of make this unnecessarily hard to read, but a few `chr` calls later I'm reminded that `92` is `\`, `119` is `w` and `118` is `v` (why `/` is
+Once the loop starts, there are some meta characters that one can insert to get some more information about the session.[^4] The numbers sort of make this unnecessarily hard to read, but a few `chr` calls later I'm reminded that `92` is `\`, `119` is `w` and `118` is `v` (why `/` is